The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Let's listen to a little bit of Reagan, shall we?

-And then you draw the side-by-side AB comparisons.
+And then you draw the side-by-side A-B comparisons.

-The Ronaldus Magnus farewell address to the nation warned us of people like Obama.
+January 11th, 1989, the Rinaldus Magnus farewell address to the nation warned us of people like Obama.

 Are we doing a good enough job teaching our children what America is and what she represents in the long history of the world?